Mission of Capstone

 - January through March of Twelfth Grade: Candidates complete final draft of their Research Focus.

-- Graduation: Capstone Candidates receive special designation at graduation, becoming Capstone Scholars.
+- Capstone Banquet: Capstone Candidates receive special designation, becoming Capstone Scholars.

 Capstone Candidate: a participant in Capstone

-Capstone Scholar: a designation for completing Capstone received at graduation
+Capstone Scholar: a designation for completing the Capstone Experience

 Cohort: a small group of grade-level students in a particular Capstone category